Publications

 -

-(Forthcoming).
+(2018).
 “Undergraduate Conferences as High Impact Practices with an Impact on Gender Parity” (with Koolage, W. John).
-Teaching Philosophy, 41 (3).
+Teaching Philosophy 41 (3).

 Patrick Cronin